Wildfire in Canada's Halifax leads to evacuation orders for thousands of homes

 By Eric Martyn and Kanishka Singh

-HALIFAX, May 29 (Reuters) - A wildfire in the eastern Canadian city of Halifax led to mandatory evacuation orders for thousands of homes, with officials saying residents are not allowed to return until advised by municipal authorities.
+HALIFAX, May 29 (Reuters) - A wildfire in the eastern Canadian city of Halifax led to mandatory evacuation orders for thousands of homes, and officials said residents will not be not allowed to return until advised by municipal authorities.

-The evacuation orders issued Sunday cover areas of Hammonds Plains, Upper Tantallon and Pockwock.
+The orders issued Sunday cover areas of Hammonds Plains, Upper Tantallon and Pockwock.
 These suburban communities are home to many of the city's workers and are situated about 15 miles from Halifax.
-Residents in nearby neighbourhoods, which are surrounded by forest, were left uneasy throughout the night.
+Residents in nearby neighborhoods, which are surrounded by forest, were left uneasy throughout the night.

-Prime Minister Justin Trudeau tweeted on Monday that the wildfire situation in the province of Nova Scotia, where Halifax is located, is "incredibly serious", and that his government was ready to provide any assistance if needed.
+Prime Minister Justin Trudeau in atweeton Monday called the wildfire situation in the province of Nova Scotia, where Halifax is located, "incredibly serious," and said his government was ready to provide any assistance if needed.

+Forest fires also led to evacuations of about 400 homes in the province of New Brunswick over the weekend, officials said.
+Mayor Brad Henderson of Saint Andrews, New Brunswick, said on Monday that while progress was made, the fire was still not under control.

-Halifax Regional Fire and Emergency Deputy Chief Dave Meldrum told reporters on Monday morning the fire burning in the Tantallon and Hammonds Plains area was "ongoing and still not under control."
-The cause of the fire was still being probed and there were no reports yet of deaths and injuries.
+Halifax Regional Fire and Emergency Deputy Chief Dave Meldrum told reporters on Monday morning the fire burning in the Tantallon and Hammonds Plains area was ongoing.
+The cause of the fire was still being probed and there were no reports of deaths or injuries.

-Meldrum added about 100 firefighters were battling the fires overnight.
-He also said emergency crews had a lot of work to do for "many days" ahead.
+Meldrum said about 100 firefighters battled the fires overnight, and said emergency crews would have a lot of work for "many days" ahead.

-The city declared a state of local emergency late on Sunday after the wildfire caused evacuations and power outages, with authorities also shutting several schools in the affected areas.
+The city declared a state of local emergency late on Sunday after the wildfire caused evacuations and power outages, and authorities also shut several schools.

-Western Canadian provinces of Alberta, which goes to the polls on Monday, and British Columbia have also been dealing with an unusually warm spring this year that has sparked several out-of-control wildfires, cutting oil and gas production.
+Western Canadian provinces of Alberta and British Columbia have also been dealing with an unusually warm spring this year that sparked several out-of-control wildfires, cutting oil and gas production.
 But most of those fires have since been brought under control, helping oil and gas production to resume.

 Crescent Point Energy CPG.TO said it restored the 45,000 barrels of oil equivalent of output it had previously paused, while Paramount Resources POU.TO said it restored most of the production it had curtailed due to the fires.

-(Reporting by Eric Martyn in Halifax and Kanishka Singh in Washington; Additional reporting by Rod Nickel in Winnipeg; Writing by Kanishka Singh; Editing by Andrea Ricci)
+(Reporting by Eric Martyn in Halifax and Kanishka Singh in Washington; Additional reporting by Rod Nickel in Winnipeg; Writing by Kanishka Singh; Editing by Andrea Ricci and Leslie Adler)

 ((Kanishka.Singh@thomsonreuters.com; +12024508248;))